 As a small school, with classes in curriculum phases, our curriculum is delivered as a two-year rolling programme.
-We use Kapow Science as our scheme of learning to meet our curriculum objectives and to ensure children are gaining the necessary scientific enquiry skills for science beyond key stage 2.
+We use Plymouth Science as our scheme of learning in order to meet our curriculum objectives and to ensure children are gaining the necessary scientific enquiry skills for science beyond key stage 2.
 Teachers deliver the program of study to afford the greatest opportunity for cross curricular links, although many of the Science units stand alone to avoid tenuous links.
 Our rolling program groups units that deal with similar concepts together to enable complete coverage of all curriculum objectives over 2 years.
-To support teachers in the delivery of the Science curriculum, teachers use recall of previous learning and quizzes if appropriate to assess children's understanding of a unit.
-They may do this at the beginning of each lesson as well as end of block assessments.
+To support teachers in the delivery of the Science curriculum, teachers use recall of previous learning at the beginning of each lesson as well as end of block assessments.
 This allows teachers to plan and deliver a unit of work that allows children to progress and build on prior learning.
-This resource supports teachers in driving pupil progress and helps learners develop secure understanding of each key block of knowledge to progress to the next stage.
+This resource supports teachers in driving pupil progress and helps learners develop secure understanding of each key block of knowledge in order to progress to the next stage.

-Elements of working Scientifically is taught in each unit and through the knowledge objectives for that unit.
+Working Scientifically is taught each lesson and through the knowledge objectives for that unit.
 This ensures that knowledge is developed through an enquiry approach and the two areas do not stand alone.
 As the children's knowledge and understanding increases, they become more proficient in selecting, using scientific equipment, collating, and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence.
-Pupils learn to use the five types of scientific enquiry, and these are incorporated over a year of teaching to ensure that children can: observe over time; pattern seek; identifying, classify and group; carry out comparative and fair testing and research using secondary sources.
+Pupils learn to use the five types of scientific enquiry, and these are incorporated over a year of teaching to ensure that children have the opportunity to: observing over time; pattern seek; identifying, classify and group; carry out comparative and fair testing and research using secondary sources.

 Science is taught weekly, usually by the class teacher.
-This weekly exposure to science allows for the progressive building of skills and knowledge and allows children to visit all sections of the plan, do, review cycle of investigation.
+This weekly exposure to Science allows for the progressive building of skills and knowledge and allows children to visit all sections of the plan, do, review cycle of investigation.
 A positive and encouraging classroom environment can be found across all Key Stages.
 Children's questions are always welcomed, and they are given the opportunity to explore new ideas as well as test them.
-Curiosity is celebrated within the classroom and when we assess their prior knowledge, we also seek to record their questions and ideas for investigations.
+Curiosity is celebrated within the classroom and when we assess their prior knowledge we also seek to record their questions and ideas for investigations.

-We aim to make our science lessons relevant to global issues relating to food, water, climate, recycling, and energy to be able to understand their impact on the planet and the implications for future generations, enabling them to take action.
+We aim to make our Science lessons relevant to global issues relating to food, water, climate, recycling and energy to be able to understand their impact on the planet and the implications for future generations, enabling them to take action.
 We seek opportunities to develop Science Capital with Science visits, Science week and visitors as well as valuing the experiences and expertise they bring to the lesson.
-Diversity in Science is also explored through the resources 'A Scientist just like me' resource from PSTT which is designed to raise awareness of diversity in science-related jobs and to provide illustrated examples of a wide range of science-based careers thus also contributing to Science Capital.
+Diversity in Science is also explored through the resources 'A Scientist just like me' resource form PSTT which is designed to raise awareness of diversity in science-related jobs and to provide illustrated examples of a wide range of science-based careers thus also contributing to Science Capital.

-We teach Science with inclusion in mind, using technology to support children where possible who find sharing their ideas through writing a barrier to their communication.
-We record science learning using Tapestry, video, and photos as well as scribing for children if necessary.
+We teach Science with inclusion in mind, using technology to support children who find sharing their ideas through writing a barrier to their communication.
+We record science learning through the use of Tapestry, video and photos as well as scribing for children if necessary.